nalves599/bling-bank-sirs-project/REPORT.md

 ##### Infrastructure

-The infrastructure is composed of four servers: a gateway, a web server, a backend server and a database server.
+The infrastructure is composed of three servers: a gateway, a web/backend server and a database server.

 There are 3 networks: the gateway network, the public network (DMZ) and the private network.